AI in crypto

 AI and crypto

-This is a slightly trickier combination, as cryptocurrency is used for payments on a blockchain.
-While the payments can be automated, that in itself is the only link between the two.
+This is a somewhat trickier combination because cryptocurrency is used for payments on a blockchain.
+The payments can be automated, but per se that is the only link between the two.

 AI and blockchain are better marriage partners.